 The current members of the Audit Committee of the Board of Trustees are Ronald J. Artinian, Alan L. Aufzien and Herbert C. Klein.
-Mr. Artinian is the Chairman of the Audit Committee.
-Each of Mr. Artinian and Mr. Aufzien satisfies the audit committee qualifications under the NASDAQ Listing Rules and is independent, as independence for audit committee members is defined in the NASDAQ Listing Rules.
-Mr. Artinian and Mr. Aufzien also meet the independence requirements of Exchange Act Rule 10A-3(b)(1).
+Mr. Artinian serves as the Chairman of the Audit Committee.
+Each member of the Audit Committee satisfies the audit committee qualifications under the NASDAQ Listing Rules and is independent, as independence for audit committee members is defined in the NASDAQ Listing Rules, and they each meet the independence requirements of Exchange Act Rule 10A-3(b)(1).